Do you struggle when the alarm goes off every morning? If you have a really hard time, you could have something called dysania.

 This means you simply can’t get out of bed for about 1 to 2 hours after you wake up.

-Doctors don’t recognize it as a medical condition.
+Doctors don’t recognize it as a medical condition, as it is not an official diagnosis.
 But if you experience it, you know it can be a serious problem.

 Dysania vs. Tiredness